Agricultural and Farming Products and Equipment Information

 Utility task vehicles (also called side-by-sides) typically can carry two or four persons, include a cargo box, and have four or six tires.
 Their primary purpose is to work off-road and carry equipment.
 Cab styles, towing capacity, wheel count, performance capabilities, and attachments vary by manufacturer and model.

 The Unimog is a highly-customizable, 4x4 Mercedes-Benz vehicle (pictured right) that provides PTO for attachable and external tools.
 The primary benefit is its road speed and application flexibility.
 They often utilize a cargo box even if they do not have the load capacity of a full-sized truck, as well as a powerful engine for hauling, though Unimogs also have less torque than a tractor.
 Several other manufacturers produce vehicles of a similar nature, though the Unimog is considerably the most successful of this unnamed vehicle class.

 A cropduster is an airplane outfitted with a reservoir and spray nozzles along the wingspan for fast, high-volume application of sprayable media, such as fertilizer or pesticides.
 Seeds can also be distributed via aerial application.
 Cropdusters require hangars and runways, expensive facilities that put them out of reach for small and medium-sized agricultural operations—service providers often fill this void.

 Recent advancements in drones and UAVs are facilitating accessibility to aerial application techniques, and also offer ways to observe crops remotely.
-Visit the IHS Engineering360 UAV page.
+Visit the Engineering360 UAV page.